OlivierBlanvillain/blogforever-crawler-publication/tex/3-architecture.md

 In order to identify web pages as blog posts, our implementation enriches Scrapy with two components to narrow the extraction process down to the subsets of pages which are blog posts: *blog post identification* and *download priority heuristic*.

 Given a URL entry point to a website, the default Scrapy behaviour traverses all the pages of the same domain in a *last-in-first-out* manner.
 The *blog post identification* function is able to identify whether an URL points to a blog post.
 Internally, for each blog, this function \edit{automatically builds a minimal regular expression that matches all the blog post URLs found in the feed, which is later used to classify URLs.
-Our implementation does not operate at the granularity of characters, as this sometimes leads to overly precise regular expressions which are not valid for all blog post URLs, for example when the publication year forms part of the URLs.
-Instead, we restrict the building blocks of these regular expressions to sequences of digits, sequences of alphanumeric characters and special characters.} This simple approach requires that blogs use the same URL pattern for all their posts (or false negatives will occur) which has to be distinct for pages that are not posts (or false positives will occur).
+Our implementation does not operate at a granularity level of single characters, but instead restricts the building blocks of these regular expressions to sequences of digits, sequences of alphanumeric characters and special characters.
+That way we avoid producing overly precise regular expressions which might not be valid for all blog post URLs.
+For example, when the publication year forms part of the URLs, it is considered a sequence of digits rather than a fixed numeric value.} This simple approach requires that blogs use the same URL pattern for all their posts (or false negatives will occur) which has to be distinct for pages that are not posts (or false positives will occur).
 In practice, this assumption holds for all blog platforms we encountered and seems to be a common practice among web developers.

-\edit{(I also have this reference, but I think it would be overkill here: "While this problem is known to be NP-Hard @pitt1993, in practice both the number of feed entries and the length of URLs are bounded.")}

-\TODO{who is building the regular expressions out of the blog post URLs?
-Is it done manually or automatically?
-Please clarify.
-Additionally, what if the blog does not use friendly URLs (which they do support well the idea of constructing regular expressions out of the URLs)?
-Consider for example a WordPress based blog with URLs of the form http://<domain>/?p=234.
-How such a non informative URL affects your approach?}

 In order to efficiently deal with blogs that have a large number of pages which are not posts, the *blog post identification* mechanism is not sufficient.
 Indeed, after all pages identified as blog posts are processed, the crawler needs to download other pages in order to find additional blog posts.
 To replace the naive *random walk*, *depth first search* or *breadth first search* web site traversals, we use a priority queue where priorities for new URLs are determined by a machine learning system.
 This mechanism has shown to be useful for blogs hosted on a single domain alongside large number of other types of web pages, such as those of a forum or a wiki. \edit{It also allows the crawler to extract data in presence of *spider traps*, where the naive traversals could have simply missed the actual content.}